What Is an Origination Fee on a Personal Loan?

 Summary

-Some personal loans include fees to cover the cost of processing your loan application.
+In some states, lenders include an origination fee for personal loans to cover the cost of processing the application.
 Learn more about origination fees.

 In this article:

-If you’re considering a personal loan, you may have uncovered a common, but possibly unfamiliar, financial term — origination fee.
-It can also be known as an underwriting, administrative or processing fee, depending on the lender.
-Before you choose a loan company, it’s important to understand what an origination fee is, why it’s charged and how it factors into your choice of lenders.
+If you’re considering a personal loan, you may have uncovered a common but possibly unfamiliar financial term: an origination fee.
+Depending on the lender, an origination fee can also be known as an underwriting, administrative or processing fee.
+Before you choose a lender and submit a loan application, it’s important to understand what an origination fee is, why it’s charged and how it factors into your loan.

-The amount and length of your loan.
-Since origination fees are based on a percentage of the loan total, a higher loan amount usually means a higher fee.
+If your lender charges origination fees based on a percentage of the loan total, a higher loan amount usually means a higher fee.
 For example, a 5% origination fee on a $5,000 loan is $250, while the same fee on a $10,000 loan would be twice as much.

 Should I pay an origination fee?